yorhodes/website/README.md

 ## Layout

-The author's personal website content is defined as simple JSON blobs in the [data](./data) directory.
+The website content now lives in MDX files under the [posts](./posts) directory.

-Personal content must match the schema defined as Typescript interfaces in the [types](./types.ts) file (enforced at build time).
+Frontmatter fields include `title`, `description`, `published` and an optional `link` for cross-posted articles.
+MDX allows writing Markdown with embedded React components for a flexible editing experience.

 Functions in the [components](./components) directory transform static content that matches the schema to responsive React components.